amcneil36/amcneil36.github.io/blogs/to-what-extent-should-software-engineers-on-a-team-generalize-or-specialize-in-backend-and-frontend.md

 We learned previously that scrum teams should be able to do both front-end and back-end code.
 But should each individual team member be able to write both front-end and back-end code?

 Lets discuss 3 options for software engineers on a scrum team: generalist, specialist, and generalizing-specialist.

-- Generalist: Each individual software engineer is equally comfortable in front-end as back-end
+**Generalist:** Each individual software engineer is equally comfortable in front-end as back-end

-- Specialist: Some software engineers specialize in front-end, not worrying about back-end.
+**Specialist:** Some software engineers specialize in front-end, not worrying about back-end.
 Remaining software engineers specialize in back-end, not worrying about front-end

-- Generalizing-specialist: Some software engineers aim to have in-depth knowledge in front-end and broad knowledge in back-end.
+**Generalizing-Specialist:** Some software engineers aim to have in-depth knowledge in front-end and broad knowledge in back-end.
 Remaining software engineers aim to have broad knowledge in front-end and in-depth knowledge in back-end

 ## Option # 1
 ### pros